 A shot of enthusiasm through brilliant, blue crystalline waters.
 She makes her impression on the quiltwork of patterns, swirls, and intense hues of blue that surround her.
-Ripples flow from her body as she glides and her feet burst with the summertime energy of an explosive splash.
+Ripples flow from the nude woman as she glides and her feet burst with the summertime energy of an explosive splash.
 Vibrant energy bursts from this nude swimmer artwork with the electric blue colors.

 Water in art is used as a broad metaphor for interconnectedness and more specifically for carnal desire, with nymphs and sirens that lure sailors.
 There are more molecules of water in a single glass than there are glasses of water in the oceans.
 Every bit of water we come in contact with has one molecule that has also touched Cleopatra, Zenobia, and Helen of Troy.
 If there are mermaids, water connects us to them, too.

-The swimmer’s posture is tranquil, head back, indulging in leisure and fun.
+The woman’s posture is tranquil, head back, indulging in leisure and fun.
 Her face and hand break the surface, the rest of her body partially obscured by the water.
 The curves of her body turn ghostly beneath the surface, simultaneously revealed and concealed, a sense of fleeting sensuality.
-A light blue shadow gently outlines the left side of her figure.
+A light blue shadow gently outlines the left side of the woman.

 This nude swimmer artwork embodies feelings of nostalgia and enthusiasm.
 The cropping removes the context of her wider settings, but enough water is included to impart the energy of the ripples around her.
 She is absorbed in the activity of the moment, seemingly unaware of anything else around her.